Parking in Philadelphia

 Philadelphia, one of the country’s most walkable cities, is incredibly easy to navigate either by foot or by public transportation.
 This just leaves the question: where to park the car?

 Garages vs. On-Street Parking

 Philadelphia has more than 7,000 metered spots throughout the city, perfect if you only plan to park for an hour or two.
 Meters in the downtown area cost $2/hour.
 If you plan to spend the day wandering, finding a reasonably priced garage will save you from over-spending on meters — not to mention getting a parking ticket.

 Looking for a place to park that won’t break the vacation budget?
 Check out our Parking Deals page by clicking the button below.
 It’s an exhaustive list of every parking discount and deal in the city (you’ll even find some free lots on that list!).

 Hotel Packages With Free Hotel Parking

 Staying overnight?
 We have a number of hotel packages that come with free hotel parking, including our famous Philly Overnight Hotel Package.
 Click here for more info on the Philly Overnight Hotel Package.
 Or click here to see a list of all hotel packages that come with free hotel parking.

-The PPA is in the process of eliminating coin-operated meters and moving to a kiosk system.
+All around the city, the PPA has been replacing coin-operated meters with a kiosk system.
 These kiosks accept a variety of payment methods (including credit cards) and issue a printed ticket you place inside your windshield.
-Some neighborhoods have already switched over, so make sure to read the signs carefully prior to leaving your car.
+Many neighborhoods have already switched over, so make sure to read parking signs carefully prior to leaving your car.

 Parking for Scooters and Motorcycles

 In the central part of the city, from Twelfth to Twentieth streets and from Parkway to Locust Streets, there are specific, metered parking spaces allotted for scooters and motorcycles.
 They are placed at the end the blocks and clearly painted to line up on an angle.
 Click the button below for a comprehensive list.